Mark 12

 For Mark 12:35-37, see Comments Matthew 22:41-45, and Comments Luke 20:41-44.

 Mark 12:36.
-This verse intends to make people think about the two “Lord” words.
-To whom may they be addressed, to your Lord or the Lord Himself?
-Now it comes to the truth of it: therefore, think again, who the first Lord is?
-The first “Lord” is the Father, and the second “Lord” is the Son.
-The Father told the Son, “Sit on My right hand, Until I make your enemies the footstool of your feet,” which is a promise between the Father and the Son.
-People are still arguing about this.
+This verse intends to make people think about the two “Lord” words to whom they may be addressed: to your Lord or the Lord Himself.
+Consider the truth of the matter and think once more: who is the first Lord?
+The first Lord is the Father, the second Lord is the Son.
+The Father tells the Son, “Sit on My right hand, Until I make your enemies the footstool of your feet.”
+It is a promise between the Father and the Son.
+People have been arguing about the meaning of these words.

 Mark 12:36.
-This verse intends to make people think about the two “Lord” words.
-To whom may they be addressed, to your Lord or the Lord Himself?
-Now it comes to the truth of it: therefore, think again, who the first Lord is?
-The first “Lord” is the Father, and the second “Lord” is the Son.
-The Father told the Son, “Sit on My right hand, Until I make your enemies the footstool of your feet,” which is a promise between the Father and the Son.
-People are still arguing about this.
+This verse intends to make people think about the two “Lord” words to whom they may be addressed: to your Lord or the Lord Himself.
+Consider the truth of the matter and think once more: who is the first Lord?
+The first Lord is the Father, the second Lord is the Son.
+The Father tells the Son, “Sit on My right hand, Until I make your enemies the footstool of your feet.”
+It is a promise between the Father and the Son.
+People have been arguing about the meaning of these words.

 And in His teaching, He said, Beware of the scribes, who desire to walk in long robes, and to have salutations in the marketplaces,